-Thomas Walper is a partner in the Los Angeles office of Munger, Tolles & Olson LLP.
 Mr. Walper is ranked as a leading lawyer in Chambers USA as well as The Best Lawyers of America.
-He has twice been recognized by Turnarounds and Workouts magazine as one of the top 12 bankruptcy lawyers in the United States.
-For years he has been listed in the Guide to the World’s Leading Insolvency Lawyers and in 2018 was recognized by the publication as one of nine "Thought Leaders” in the United States.
+He was recently recognized by the Turnaround Management Association with a Turnaround and Transaction of the Year Award for his representation of iHeartMedia.
+Mr. Walper has twice been recognized by Turnarounds and Workouts magazine as one of the top 12 bankruptcy lawyers in the United States and recently as a Global Thought Leader.
+For years he has been listed in the Guide to the World’s Leading Insolvency Lawyers and since 2018 was recognized by the publication as a "Thought Leaders” in the United States.
 He is also a fellow in the American College of Bankruptcy and a member of the American Bankruptcy Institute.

 Mr. Walper was one of the founders of the Debtor Assistance Program of the Los Angeles County Bar Association.
 This organization provides insolvency services to indigent consumers with over 150 attorney volunteers within the Central District of California.